A day in the life of a PhD candidate

 4D Local drug distribution determination using advanced optical microscopy

-In this series, the HTRIC PhD candidates will give a little insight in their life during their PhD.
-Nawal is one of our PhD candidates and currently 6 months into her HTRIC PhD.
-Within this blog she will update you about the latest developments within her research and share her thoughts.
+In this series, the HTRIC PhD candidates will give a little insight in their life doing their research projects.
+Nawal is one of our PhD candidates and currently one year into her HTRIC PhD.
+Instead of telling you all about her project and giving a detailed description of her research, in this blog she will share with you some of her day-to-day experiences.

 As a PhD student studying the drug distribution among inflammatory bowel disease (IBD) patients, I never thought my work would involve making things disappear.
 However, this is exactly what I’ve been doing lately, using the magic of tissue-clearing technology to make the whole biopsy disappear so we can see what’s going on inside.